kelsjon3/StableQueue/docs/MASTER_TASK_LIST.md

-# MobileSD Master Task List
+# StableQueue Master Task List

-This document serves as the definitive source for determining what to work on next in the MobileSD project.
+This document serves as the definitive source for determining what to work on next in the StableQueue project.
 Tasks are organized by priority and component.

 ## High Priority Tasks